Caesar Rodney: Death and legacy

 Rodney was tormented throughout his life by asthma, and his adult years were plagued by a facial cancer.
 He experienced expensive, painful, and futile medical treatments for the cancer.
-Caesar wore a green scarf to hide his disfigured face.
+Rodney wore a green scarf to hide his disfigured face.
 He died from the disease after eight years.
-His body is buried at an unmarked grave on his beloved farm, "Poplar Grove" (known as "Byfield" today).
+His body is buried at an unmarked grave on his beloved farm, "Poplar Grove", known as "Byfield" today.

 While there is a marker that appears to be a gravestone for Caesar Rodney at Christ Episcopal Church, this is merely a monument.
 Many sources cite that he is buried there; however, most Delaware historians believe that the remains of one of Rodney's unidentified relatives is buried there instead.
-Rodney actually is buried in an unmarked grave in his family's unmarked plot on their former 800-acre farm east of Dover Air Force Base.
+Rodney is buried in an unmarked grave in his family's unmarked plot on their former 800 acre east of Dover Air Force Base.

 The Caesar Rodney School District in Delaware is named after him.

+A statue of Rodney riding a horse was unveiled in Rodney Square in Wilmington, Delaware on July 4, 1923.
+The statue was removed and placed in private storage in 2020, amidst the George Floyd protests.
+The statue was placed in Freedom Plaza in Washington, D.C. in May 2026.